jhpark16/Data-Science-Python/README.md

 # Data Science Programming with Python
 ## Decision Tree
-Decision tree coded with Python.
+Decision tree is coded with Python and tested with iris dataset.
 The interface of the decision tree class is designed to be compatible with sk-learn.
-The decision tree is tested with iris dataset.

 ## Regression